Nallur, Kanyakumari: Demographics

 As of 2011 census, Nalloor Town Panchayat has population of 17,989 of which 8,985 are males while 9,004 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 1721 which is 9.57% of total population of Nalloor (TP).
-In Nalloor Town Panchayat, Female Sex Ratio is of 1002 against state average of 996.
-Moreover, Child Sex Ratio in Nalloor is around 921 compared to Tamil Nadu state average of 943.
-Literacy rate of Nalloor city is 92.35% higher than state average of 80.09%.
-In Nalloor, Male literacy is around 94.97% while female literacy rate is 89.77%.
+The population of children aged 0-6 is 1721 which is 9.57% of total population of Nalloor (TP).
+In Nalloor Town Panchayat, the female sex ratio is 1002 against state average of 996.
+Moreover, the child sex ratio in Nalloor is around 921 compared to Tamil Nadu state average of 943.
+The literacy rate of Nalloor city is 92.35% higher than the state average of 80.09%.
+In Nalloor, male literacy is around 94.97% while the female literacy rate is 89.77%.

 Nalloor Town Panchayat has total administration over 4,480 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Town Panchayat limits and impose taxes on properties coming under its jurisdiction.

 Religion

+Hinduism consists 55.42% of the population, with Christianity consisting 42.77%, Islam consisting 1.65%, and others consisting 1.81%.